Dietary Vitamin K - Questions & Answers - Page 3

 Popular questions about Vitamin K-2

-What fruit is low in Vitamin K?
+What vegetable is low in Vitamin K?

-What lettuce has the least amount of Vitamin K?
+Which lettuce has the least amount of Vitamin K?

-What lettuce has the least Vitamin K?
+Which lettuce has the least Vitamin K?

 Key facts about Vitamin K-2